MostafaMousaaa/CS50/README.md

 > *"AI is a tool to augment human intelligence, not replace human judgment."*

 > *"Understanding what's underneath the hood applies to AI too - know how these systems work."*

+> *"Databases are just fancy filing cabinets - but the organization makes all the difference."*

+> *"SQL injection is like leaving your front door wide open - always sanitize your inputs!"*

 ## 🤝 Contributing